The Shock of The Fall by Nathan Filer ~Goodreads~

 The Shock of The Fall is a story told by Matthew Homes who is a mentally ill nineteen year old.
-As he consistently and intentionally exposes himself as the author and communicates openly with the reader.
-Excuses are made when Matthew is unable to explain something or give more information and makes constant remarks about his mental stability and the reasons for writing his story.
+As he consistently and intentionally exposes himself as the author communicates openly with the reader.
+Excuses are made when Mathew is unable to explain something or give more information, and makes constant remarks about his mental stability and the reasons for writing his story.

 Throughout the book it is hard to determine which parts of his story are in fact true and others that are the product of his damaged mind.
 Even though he grows throughout the book, his mental illness isn’t taken lightly like it can be fixed overnight.
 Its constant and a long struggle that he needs to accept and put his mind at rest.